 - 1. To provide a selection of comprehensive instructional materials based upon the board selection policy. - 2.
 To provide print and non-print materials supportive of the curriculum in a variety of learning levels and styles. - 3.
-To provide a collection reflecting many ideas and beliefs. - 4.
-To provide a professional library. - 5.
-To provide the application of technology when researching. - 6.
-To provide a word-processing lab in support of the curriculum.
+To provide a diversified collection reflecting many ideas and beliefs.